tjg/froscon-2012/README.md

 ### A political note

-Unfortunately, such simple techniques may result in "fear, uncertainty and doubt".
+Unfortunately, such simple techniques may result in *"fear, uncertainty and doubt"*.
 They appear unusual to others; and easily enter the realm of politics.
 You may experience resistance.

 To understand this, note that institutions evolve ways to defend themselves from dangerous technological choices; otherwise they'll